 The prototype visor is made from three components: a visor made from 0.5mm optically clear PETG, an interlocking soft PP headband, and a surgical silicone rubber head strap that ties the two together.
 These can be cut on digital flatbed cutters in under 30 seconds and the elements can be assembled in under a minute.
 With a single cutting machine, the design team were able to cut and assemble components for 1,000 visor masks in a day, representing a reduction of days in the time taken to produce 3D-printed alternatives.

 The visors can be produced and assembled or flat-packed and distributed in large quantities in a short span of time.
 An important advantage is that the visor can be easily disassembled, cleaned, sanitised and reused, addressing the shortage of raw materials and the long-term sustainability of the design.
-These prototype visors were delivered to a number of London hospitals for field testing in April 2020 and the design received CE certification in June later that year.
+These prototype visors were delivered to a number of London hospitals for field testing in April 2020 and the design was CE certified for 2020.